SteeveDroz/game-off-2016/README.md

 # Server defense

-Protect your server from hackers, viruses and other dangerous stuff!
+It's a tower-defese game, wheer you need to protect your servers from hackers, viruses and other dangerous stuff!
 You can play it at https://egordorichev.github.io/Server-Defense/

 Trailer: